First and Second Order Asymptotics in Covert Communication: Covert communications with generic covertness quasi-metric

 \subsection{Converse}

 We now develop a generic converse for a quasi-metric $d$.
 The following result states that the number of covert and reliable bits that one can transmit may be characterized by establishing an upper bound on the weight of codewords.
-Such upper bounds are metric-specific, and we develop them in subsequent sections. \begin{theorem} Let $d$ be a quasi-metric and $(\calX, W_{Y|X}, W_{Z|X}, \calY, \calZ)$ be a \ac{DMC}.
-If there exists \modified{ a function $g:\mathbb{R} \to \mathbb{R}$} such that for every $(M, K, n, \epsilon, \delta)_d$ constant composition code $\mathcal{C}$ with weight $w_n$ we have
+Such upper bounds are metric-specific, and we develop them in Section~\ref{sec:covert-comm-with}. \begin{theorem} \editt{ Let $d$ be a quasi-metric and $(\calX, W_{Y|X}, W_{Z|X}, \calY, \calZ)$ be a \ac{DMC}.
+If there exists \modified{ a function $g:\mathbb{R} \to \mathbb{R}$} such that for every $(M, K, n, \epsilon, \delta)_d$ code $\mathcal{C}$, there exists a subset of the codewords, $\mathcal{D}$, with